DTJF/fbdoc/src/doc/Options.md

 \Proj creates a new folder if the output folder doesn't exist.
 Also higher level directories get created if not existend.
 When an input file comes from a subfolder, a similar subfolder gets created in the output folder.
-When a subfolder is beyond the current path (ie like `../../../src` form an \#`INCLUDE` statement in a source file) the .. part(s) of the path get skipped and \Proj creates subfolders for the rest of the path.
+When a subfolder is beyond the current path (ie. like `../../../src` form an \#`INCLUDE` statement in a source file) the .. part(s) of the path get skipped and \Proj creates subfolders for the rest of the path.